 Brands that are nimble in adjusting their storytelling styles to fit emerging formats tend to capture the audience’s attention faster.

-1. Social Storytelling: Humans of New York
+1. Humans of New York

 What started as Brandon Stanton’s personal photography project has now evolved into a global storytelling movement, featuring narratives from across 40+ countries.